Macarious-GK/DevOps_Orange/K8s/README.md

 ## 5. Application Deployment & Exposing

 Deploy the application using a Kubernetes Deployment.
 To make the application accessible externally, create a Kubernetes Service of type NodePort.
 This service routes external traffic to the application's pods through a specific port (in this case, `port: 30036`) on each node in the cluster.
+Also, We are using secrets for SECRET_KEY in Djnago application.

 ### Steps:
 1. Define a Service of type `NodePort` in your configuration.
 2. Apply the configuration to create the Service:

     ```bash
+    kubectl apply -f Secrets.yaml
     kubectl apply -f Application.yaml
     ```